 In his own account of the Montgomery Boycott, Stride Towards Freedom, Dr. King writes, “The believer in nonviolence has deep faith in the future.
 He knows that in his struggle for justice he has cosmic companionship.
 There is a creative force in this universe that works to bring the disconnected aspects of reality into a harmonious whole.”

 “I Have a Dream”

 In 1963, Dr. Martin Luther King Jr. delivered a speech that underlined his status as one of the finest orators of all time.
 On August 28, the ‘March on Washington for Jobs and Freedom’ brought a crowd of 250,000 to the nation’s capital, gathering in front of the Lincoln Memorial to hear leaders from the Southern Christian Leadership Conference speak.

+Agreeing to appear last, Dr. King departed from his prepared notes and issued a 16-minute address, which has since passed into the history books as one of the most famous and important speeches of all time.
 Carried by the strength of his charisma and the force of his convictions, the “I Have a Dream” speech became a beacon of the civil rights movement, with a message of optimism and courage for a future defined by equality for people of all races and religions.